uwdata/mosaic/README.md

 To run the interactive examples:

-- Run `node run server` to launch a data server with default files loaded.
+- Run `npm run server` to launch a data server with default files loaded.
 - Run `npx wds` to launch a local web server.
 - Browse to `http://localhost:8000/dev/` to view examples.